 But what is it for?

 The fact is, Facebook provides convenient tools for your webinar’s promotion.
-If you create a separate page for your event, all its participants and organizers will be able to invite their friends.
+If you create a separate page for your event, all your participants and organizers will be able to invite their friends.
 When a user gets an invitation, they can view a page and specify if they are “Going” or are “Interested.”

 You can create an event on Facebook in three ways: through a personal profile, a group, or a business page.

-Creating an event via a personal profile is easy: all you’ve got to do is click on the “Events” tab in your newsfeed.
+Creating an event via a personal profile is easy: All you’ve got to do is click on the “Events” tab in your newsfeed.

 You can create private or public events.
 But for event promotion, it is more logical to create public events.